 Before becoming a historian, Hepler was a journalist, printer, and house builder.
 History was something she became excited about when she took a US History course at night at the University of Maine at Augusta, 15 years after she’d graduated from college.
 She's the author of Women in Labor: Mothers, Medicine, and Occupational Health in the US and other articles on women and workplace health.
 Turning to Maine history, she co-authored an article on "Downeast Divas," and is active in a variety of local history projects. she’s currently writing a book that examines the life of a librarian caught up in the 1950s anti-Communist movement.
 Historians, she feels, have a tremendous responsibility to ordinary people of the past who made a stand against fear.
 When not teaching at or commuting to UMF from her midcoast home, she messes about with boats at Rob's boatshop, and is an elected official.
 She is the 2014-5 UMF Trustee Professor.

-An Ohio native, Dr. Schoeppner moved around quite a bit before graduating high school in High Point, North Carolina.
-A first-generation college graduate, he liked school so much decided to stay and earn three degrees, the last of which was a PhD in American legal history.
+A first-generation college graduate, Dr. Schoeppner liked school so much he decided to stay and earn a PhD.
 After finishing graduate school, Dr. Schoeppner taught for two years at the California Institute of Technology before coming to Farmington in the fall of 2013.
-He has presented his work at Harvard University, the University of Michigan Law School, and the University of Wisconsin Law School and has received grants and awards from the American Historical Association, the American Council of Learned Societies, and the American Society for Legal History, and he is finishing up a book on the quarantining of black sailors in the antebellum South.
-Besides history, Dr. Schoeppner also enjoys sports, traveling, eating Italian food, watching movies, and hiking with his dogs.
+His expertise is in legal history, the history of race, and the origins of the Civil War.
+He has presented his work at Harvard University, the University of Michigan Law School, and the University of Wisconsin Law School.
+Having finished his first book on the quarantining of black sailors in the antebellum South, he has just begun his second book project on the infamous Dred Scott decision.
+Besides history, Dr. Schoeppner also enjoys sports, traveling, and good food.